vertexclique/kanagawa/README.md

   </h3>
 </div>

-Kanagawa is a minimal and pragmatic Rust web application framework built for rapid development.
-It comes with a robust set of features that make building async web applications and APIs easier and more fun.
+Kanagawa is a fork of [Tide web framework](https://github.com/http-rs/tide/).
+It focuses on performance rather than convenience.

 ## Getting started